Minerals Council of Australia: Activities

 In an effort to integrate sustainability concepts into the mining industry members of the Council must release sustainability reports.
 Annual reports into the mining industry's safety and health performance data are published to encourage continuous improvement.

 The Minerals Council is an associate member of the World Coal Association.
 It has opposed climate movement campaigns seeking to persuade companies, universities and others to divest from coal and other fossil fuels.

 Lobbying

+A 2020 report by InfluenceMap found the Minerals Council had the "single largest negative influence on Australian climate-related policy".
 The Minerals Council spent $15.78 million on advertising opposing the Minerals Resource Rent Tax and Resources Super Profits Tax in 2010.
 The group spent close to $23 million in advertising during 2011 and 2012, then $1.67 million in the 2013 election year, and $60,000 in 2014.
 Three weeks before the 2015 Paris conference on climate change, the group launched a "coal is amazing" campaign.
 The campaign asserted that carbon capture and storage is "now a reality" despite only one facility operating in the world, and no plans to bring facilities online in Australia until the 2020s.
 In the 2015 budget, the Abbott Government cut $460 million from CCS projects.

+In a 2024 statement the association claims Australia is missing out on $68 billion a year in foreign investment due to the longer leads times for mining developments compared to South East Asia and the US.